madarasw/Turtle_crossing_game/README.md

-# HundredDaysofPythonBootCamp

-Turtle crossing game
+#Turtle crossing game

-Hundred days of python is a paid Udemy course by Dr. Angela Yu.
-This repo contains the assignment I completed in the 23rd date of the course.
+"Hundred days of python" is a paid Udemy course by Dr. Angela Yu.
+This repo contains the assignment I completed on the 23rd date of the course.

-Turtle crossing game
+This code is simple and can be understand by going through coments.